miklevin/MikeLev.in/_posts/2025-07-15-woggle-bug-ai-code-refinement.md

 ### **Suggested Next AI Processing Steps**
 1.  **Task Suggestion 1:** Draft a "Key Principles" Manifesto.
-    * **Potential Prompt Snippet for Next AI:** "Based on the provided journal entry, write a short manifesto titled 'The Woggle-Bug's Creed.'
+    * **Potential Prompt Snippet for Next AI:** "Based on the provided journal entry, write a short bluebrint titled 'The Woggle-Bug's Creed.'
 Distill the author's philosophy into 5-7 core principles for using AI and linters to clean code while preserving creative intent."

 2.  **Task Suggestion 2:** Create a Reusable Workflow Checklist.
     * **Potential Prompt Snippet for Next AI:** "Analyze the step-by-step interaction with Claude in the text.
 Create a reusable Markdown checklist for a 'Code Beautification Sprint' that a developer could follow.
 Include sections for 'Initial Analysis (Linters)', 'Engaging the AI (Prompts)', and 'Verification and Commit Cycle'."